Can You Pay an Employee Two Different Hourly Rates? Employer Considerations

 In addition to a policy that goes over general information, you should also give employees detailed documents showing their different pay rates.
 That way, the employee knows what rate they receive for performing their work.

-5. How do I run payroll for employees with multiple rates?
+5. How do you run payroll for employees with multiple rates?

 Manually keeping track of hours an employee works can be especially difficult when they receive two or more different rates.
 Keep detailed records that show how many hours the employee works in each job, their pay rate, and any overtime hours they work.